-Explanatory notes Purpose of indicator This indicator aims to assess how investors engage with policy makers and the quality and depth of this engagement.
-It is considered good practice to engage with policy makers to support a more sustainable financial system by providing technical expertise and proactively engaging on relevant policy topics.
-In this indicator, 'engagement with policy makers' refers to investors' direct or indirect dialogue with regulators or other policy makers to contribute to specific policy developments.
+Explanatory notes Explanatory notes Purpose of indicator This indicator aims to assess how investors engage with policy makers and the quality and depth of this engagement.
+It is considered good practice to engage with possible support a more sustainable financial system by providing technical expertise and proactively engaging on relevant policy topics.
+Additional reporting guidance In this indicator, 'engagement with policy makers' refers to investors' direct or indirect dialogue with regulators or other policy makers to contribute to specific policy developments.
 It may include participating in 'sign-on' letters, responding to policy consultations, providing technical input via government- or regulator-backed working groups, engaging policy makers on the investor's own initiative or other ways of providing input into policy development.
 Engagement with policy makers may be conducted individually or collaboratively by investors.
 It may also be conducted on behalf of investors by third-party organisations such as trade associations, think tanks, external investment managers, service providers or non-profit organisations.
-Additional reporting guidance In the description fields, signatories can describe how they engage with policy makers, noting that there are a variety of ways to do so, dependent on the policy environment(s) in which signatories operate.
+In the description fields, signatories can describe how they engage with policy makers, noting that there are a variety of ways to do so, dependent on the policy environment(s) in which signatories operate.
 They may also elaborate on the topics they engage on, which may include pension regulation, stewardship, ESG incorporation, disclosure requirements (e.g. corporate sustainability disclosure standards), or ESG topics relevant to the signatory's investment portfolio.

 In answer option A, 'sign-on' letters refers to pre-drafted petitions or other documents directed at policy makers or regulators, which signatories can support by affixing their signature.
 In answer option D, 'we engaged policy makers on our own initiative' refers to one-to-one engagements and direct meetings with policy makers arranged directly by the signatory.
 Engagement with policy makers may be conducted via paid external service providers that pool investor resources to conduct stewardship, including engagement with policy makers.
 These are often used by investors regardless of size.
 For further guidance, see The investor case for responsible political engagement and Our policy approach.
-The Global Policy Reference Group, convened by the PRI, supports signatories' public policy engagement with policy makers on responsible investment topics in alignment with the PRI's 6 principles.
-See also the PRI's policy briefings to aid signatories' understanding of recent developments in responsible investment policy.
+Other resources The Global Policy Reference Group, convened by the PRI, supports signatories' public policy engagement with policy makers on responsible investment topics in alignment with the PRI's 6 principles.
+Other resources See also the PRI's policy briefings to aid signatories' understanding of recent developments in responsible investment policy.
 See also the PRI's public responses to policy consultations.
 For further research, see the PRI's regulation database, which documents existing financial regulations and policies where ESG factors have been considered alongside investment and other economic areas.
-[PGS 39] ay to N/A N/A N/A N/A 100 points for this indicator.
-100 points for 3 or more selections from A-D. 66 points for 2 selections from A-D. 33 points for 1 selection from A-D. 0 points for E. 100 points for this indicator.
-100 points for 3 or more selections from A-D. 66 points for 2 selections from A-D. 33 points for 1 selection from A-D.
+Logic Dependent on [PGS 39] Gateway to N/A Assessment 100 points for this indicator.
+Assessment criteria 100 points for 3 or more selections from A-D. 66 points for 2 selections from A-D. 33 points for 1 selection from A-D. 0 points for E. 'Other' scored as Selecting Other (E) will not be counted as an answer selection by the scoring criteria, provided answer options have been identified as capturing good practice.
+Multiplier High